equinor/ert/docs/rst/manual/reference/workflows/built_in.rst

 By default the job will initialize the 'current case', but optionally you can give the name of a second case which should be initialized.
-In this example we will initialize "newCase" from "oldCase":
+In this example we will initialize `newCase` from `oldCase`:

 ::

 	INIT_CASE_FROM_EXISTING oldCase newCase

-When giving the name of a second case as target for the initialization job the 'current' case will not be affected.
+When giving the name of a second case as target for the initialization job, the 'current' case will not be affected.

 Jobs related to export
 ----------------------

 **EXPORT_FIELD**

-The EXPORT_FIELD workflow job exports field data to roff or grdecl format dependent on the extension of the export file argument.
+The :code:`EXPORT_FIELD` workflow job exports field data to `roff` or `grdecl` format depending on the extension of the export file argument.
 The job takes the following arguments:

 #.
 Field to be exported